Insights·Practitioner's Take·5 min read

 Our Experience

 We're currently running AI Max on a B2B account.
 The honest assessment: no incremental lift whatsoever.
 The AI Max-attributed search terms in our reports aren't delivering conversions that move the needle.
 This matches what we're hearing from other B2B practitioners: the automation works better for high-volume consumer accounts than for B2B with longer sales cycles and lower conversion volume.
+We cover how SaaS companies can work around this limitation in our Google Ads for SaaS guide.

 The Strategic Case: AI Mode and AI Overview Eligibility

-Here's where it gets interesting.
 Even with flat performance, there's a strategic reason to enable AI Max.

 Google now shows ads in AI Overviews and is testing ads in AI Mode (the Gemini-powered search experience).
 To be eligible for these placements, you need AI-powered targeting: broad match, AI Max, Performance Max, or Dynamic Search Ads.